mrilikecoding/StreamPoseML/docs/source/webapp/usage.rst

 ### Option 2: Using MLflow Models

-StreamPoseML has built-in support for models logged with MLflow:
+StreamPoseML has built-in support for models logged with MLflow (compatible with MLflow versions < 2.21):

 1. **Log your model with MLflow**:

    .. code-block:: python

       import mlflow
+      import numpy as np

       # Start an MLflow run
       with mlflow.start_run():